AceDataCloud/OpenAIAPI/docs/openai_images_generations_api_integration_guide.md

 ## Image Style Parameter `style`

-The image style parameter `style` includes two parameters, the first one `vivid` indicates that the generated image is more vivid, while the other one `natural` indicates that the generated image is more natural.
+The image style parameter `style` includes two parameters, the first one `vivid` indicates that the generated image is more vivid, while the other `natural` indicates that the generated image is more natural.

 The image style parameter is set to `vivid`, the specific settings are shown in the figure below: